I know what it’s like when your body feels unfamiliar, when life transitions leave you restless, tense, or unsure how to move.

 • Bliss Baby Yoga for Fertility

-• Bliss Baby Yoga Yoga for Fertility and Assisted Reproductive Technology
+• Bliss Baby Yoga for Fertility and Assisted Reproductive Technology

-I'm a member of Yoga Australia and proudly hold Bliss Baby certifications, reflecting my commitment to safe, supportive, and evidence-based practice, which I maintain through ongoing professional development and current research.
+I'm a member of Yoga Australia and proudly hold Bliss Baby certifications, reflecting my commitment to safe, supportive, and evidence-based practice — kept current through ongoing professional development and research.

 Circular logo with purple background, featuring the text 'YOGA AUSTRALIA' at the top, 'REGISTERED LEVEL 1 TEACHER' at the bottom, and a central emblem with the initials 'YA' surrounded by concentric circles.